RafaFT/100-days-of-code/r1-log.md

 * Worked a lot on the functions necessaries to update/add values for the new tables, IndicesValues and IndicesValuesMeta
 * Created decorator 'connection_handler', which handles the creation of the connection and cursor of sqlite3, as well as the logic for when to commit, rollback and close

+### R1D63 - 2019/08/18

+* Created adapters and converters to the sqlite3 for both date and decimal types.
+The adapters are encapsulated inside the new decorator for SQL connections.
+The catch is that for the decorated function to have access to the cursor (or connection), it must be passed as an argument, which makes all decorated functions to have a extra parameter
+* Finished the overall logic of the update functions for the tables IndicesRecords, IndicesValues and IndicesValuesMeta
+* Started writing the class responsible for expanding records values from IndicesRecords for the IndicesValues table